jsam07/bag-it/README.md

 ### 3. Testing BagIt

-To test the application, you can either register as a new user or user the following credentials to login:
+To test the application, you can either register as a new user or use the following credentials to login:

 ```text
 Email: "js@gmail.com"